Manel Loureiro

-Manel Loureiro is a Spanish author.
+Manel Loureiro (born December 30, 1975, Pontevedra, Spain) is a Spanish author.

 Background

-Manel Loureiro is a writer, journalist, and former lawyer born in Pontevedra, Spain, in 1975.
+Manel Loureiro is a writer, journalist, and former lawyer born in Pontevedra, Spain on December 30, 1975.
 He earned a law degree at the University of Santiago de Compostela, and has worked as a television presenter in the Television de Galicia1 and as a screenwriter.
 He collaborates with the daily newspapers of Pontevedra, newspaper ABC.2 and World.3, and is a regular contributor to the Cadena SER and to GQ magazine's Spanish edition.
 El Confidencial has called him the Spanish Stephen King.

 Novels

 Apocalypse Z series

 His first novel, Apocalypse Z #1: The Beginning of the End (in Spanish: Apocalipsis Z: El Principio Del Fin), began as a popular blog before its publication and eventually become a bestseller in several countries, including Brazil, Italy, and Spain.
 AmazonCrossing published book one in English, in October 2012, and the book was translated into Galician in 2013.
-A film adaptation has also been proposed.
+A film adaptation has also been created in 2024.